performancehall/performancehall.github.io/_posts/video/2016-8-28-projection-cheat-sheet.md

 ###INTERMEDIATE

-####SOURCE = STAGE
+####SOURCE = STAGE Input V37

  AFTER YOU HAVE ALREADY DONE THE **BASIC** INSTRUCTIONS

  1. Get the Decimator, its power adaptor, and one of the long Blue SDI Cables* from Janice [When using the SDI cables, be gentle with them, be careful not to kink them, and please coil them properly when striking] .
 You may also need an extension cord and / or a power strip.
  2. Get whatever adaptors / other cables you need to be able send an HDMI signal to the Decimator from your source.
-(Probably a Thunderbolt to HDMI, or DVI to HDMI)
+(Probably a Thunderbolt to HDMI, or USB-C to HDMI)
  3. Connect one end of the Blue SDI Cable to the SDI OUTPUT on the Decimator
- 4. Connect the other end of the SDI Cable to one of the AVP Patch Points (If Downstage Right, use AV12, and run the cable up over the doorway.)
+ 4. Connect the other end of the SDI Cable to one of the AVP Patch Points
- 4. Connect your source HDMI cable to the Decimator’s HDMI INPUT
+ 5. Connect your source HDMI cable to the Decimator’s HDMI INPUT
- 5. Confirm that your AVP Patch point (the one to which you connected the Blue SDI cable) is patched to AV38 in the patchbay (The default patching is AV12 to AV38)
+ 6. Confirm that your AVP Patch point (the one to which you connected the Blue SDI cable) is patched to V37 in the patchbay
- 6. On the KUMO Routing Interface (Chrome), select Projector on the Bottom Row and STAGE on the Top Row.
+ 7. On the Roland Video Switcher's top row, select V37.
+It should light up red.

 That *should* get you an image.
 If it doesn't, refer to the [Troubleshooting](#troubleshooting) section above. section above.